RockZombie4/OS-MAKER/README.md

 # Compilation:
-To compile and run: src.asm, you would need to figure out a way to get it on rea hardware, BUT, you can run the file in a "virtual machine".
+To compile and run: src.asm, you would need to figure out a way to get it on real hardware, BUT, you can run the file in a "virtual machine".
 A virtual machine in a nutshell is fake hardware running on an OS which runs on real hardware.
 To compile, just use this command for installing the compiler:

 `sudo apt install nasm    # for debian/debian-based distros` `sudo pacman -S nasm      # for arch/arch-based distros`